-This section describes table properties available in OpenL Tablets WebStudio.
-For more information on table properties, see the Table Properties section in [OpenL Tablets Reference Guide].
+This section describes table properties available in OpenL Studio.
+For more information on table properties, see OpenL Tablets Reference Guide > Table Properties.

 If default property values are defined for a table, they appear only in the right hand Properties section, but not in the table.
 In the following example, there are Active = true and Fail On Miss = false default properties.